mui/material-ui/docs/src/pages/guides/pickers-migration/pickers-migration.md

 <p class="description">@material-ui/pickers was moved to the @material-ui/lab.</p>

-> **⚠️ The date picker components were rewrote**.
-In most places, the logic was rewritten from scratch, so it's not possible to maintain the whole list of changes.
+> **⚠️ The date picker components were rewritten**.
+In most places, the logic was rewritten from scratch, so it isn't possible to maintain the whole list of changes.
 Here's an overview of the most important concepts that were changed.
-If you are going to migrate, the easiest way will be to go through the component usages in your codebase and rewrite them one-by-one.
+If you are going to upgrade, the easiest way might be to go through each picker usage in your codebase, and rewrite them one at a time.
 Don't forget to run your tests after each!

 This guide is an overview of the core concepts that were changed from pickers v3.2.10.